retirement resources

 Reducing your taxes via getting into a lower tax bracket isn’t always possible.
 In these cases, it might make sense to take advantage of the “headroom” you have in your existing top bracket.

 The idea is to strategically accelerate income in order to reduce your overall taxes.
-With tax-filing season underway, now may be a good time to think about this option.
 Accelerating income goes against the first rule of traditional tax planning: defer taxes whenever possible.
 But there may be reasons to rethink this rule depending on your situation.

 More